priyanshu-mandloi/Social-Media-Website/README.md

 ## Mailer

-Users receive email notifications on the specified email address when they receive comments on their posts.
+Users receive email notifications on the specified email address when they send the request of password update.

 ## Technologies Used